 A delicious make-ahead veggie side dish that uses frozen peas, this Smoky Pea Salad couldn’t be any easier!
 Packed full of veggies and flavor, this salad is gluten-free and so good.
 Make it ahead of a BBQ or party and watch your guests gobble it up.

-This salad is the type of side dish that sits alone at the BBQ untouched because it looks really weird.
-Then, someone brave enough to try it gets the ball rolling by yelling “holy shit, who made this pea thing, and what in the hell is in it”?
+This pea salad is the type of side dish that sits alone at the BBQ untouched because it looks really weird.
+Then, someone brave enough to try it will get the ball rolling by yelling “holy shit, who made this delicious pea thing, and what in the hell is in it”?

 I love food that makes people swear.

 It gets kind of awkward at church picnics though.

 I first tried this Make Ahead Smoky Pea Salad With Greek Yogurt at my mother-in-law’s house, and then promptly asked for the recipe.
 Actually, everyone started asking for the recipe.
 I have never been so confused when receiving a copy of a recipe before.
 The ingredients/directions called for “three chukahs of cumin”.